News & Events Health Savings Accounts & the COVID-19 pandemic

 Additionally, thanks to the CARES act, over the counter medications are HSA eligible without a prescription.

-While an HSA won’t solve for all of the anxiety and uncertainty that individuals and families are facing due to COVID-19, it can provide some much needed relief during a stressful time.
+While an HSA won’t solve for all of the anxiety and uncertainty that individuals and families are facing due to COVID-19, it can provide some much-needed relief during a stressful time.
+To see if an HSA is right for you, head over here.